ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 not, the task's execution halts.

-Otherwise, if the Leader does opt-in, it advertises the task to the Helpers during the aggregate protocol ({{Section 4.4 of !DAP}}).
-In particular, it includes the task configuration in an HTTP header of its first aggregate request for that task.
+Otherwise, if the Leader does opt-in, it advertises the task to the Helpers during the aggregation protocol ({{Section 4.4 of !DAP}}).
+In particular, it includes the task configuration in an HTTP header of each aggregation job request for that task.
 Before proceeding, the Helper must first parse the configuration and decide whether to opt-in; if not, the task's execution halts.

 To advertise a task to its peer, a Taskprov participant includes a header "dap-taskprov" with a request incident to the task execution.
 The value is the